michaelshiloh/ProjectConstructionTechniques/README.md

 1. Components with long leads (e.g. LEDs and resistors) that are connected to GND or 5V can go directly to those buses.
 There is no reason to have the LED in the middle of the breadboard and then have a wire from there to the bus.
+(Add pictures to illustrate)
-1. Use a bigger breadboard if your breadboard is getting too crowded
+1. Use a bigger breadboard, or even multiple breadboards, if your breadboard is getting too crowded

 ### Human interface for your project